Teddy Bridgewater Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 - Bridgewater did not record a pass attempt in last week's game versus the Raiders.

-- Bridgewater has 277 passing yards (92.3 ypg), completing 63.8% of his passes and collecting two touchdown passes and zero interceptions over his last three games.
+- Bridgewater has put up 277 passing yards (92.3 ypg) on 30-of-47 with two touchdowns against zero interceptions over his last three games.

 Bridgewater's Denver Teammates